-Kinesiology (Performance Psychology) - Bachelor of Science in Kinestiology
+Kinesiology (Performance Psychology) - Bachelor of Science in Kinesiology

-Kinesiology prepares students for many fields in allied health.
-Career choices include, but are not limited to, medical school, physical therapy, occupational therapy, athletic training, corporate health and wellness, chiropractic medicine, dentistry, optometry, pharmacy, and much more.
+Kinesiology is a great option that prepares students for many careers in allied health.
+Students may explore options in medicine, physical and occupational therapy, athletic training, corporate health and wellness, chiropractic medicine, dentistry, physical education, pharmacy, and much more.

 The Bachelor of Science in Kinesiology degree program can be completed in one of three concentration areas: Exercise Science, Performance Psychology, or Physical Education.
-For the required credit hours, see the program descriptions below.
-Regardless of the concentration, students are required to complete 120 total semester hours for the Kinesiology degree.
-Additionally, students pursuing a Kinesiology degree will be responsible for ensuring that they complete 48 upper division credits (3000 (300) and 4000 (400) level courses).
+Regardless of the concentration, students are required to complete a minimum of 120 credits.
+Additionally, students are required to complete a minimum of 48 upper division credits (300/3000 and 400/4000 level courses).
 Kinesiology students must maintain a minimum 2.75 GPA to enroll in most upper-division SPMD courses.
-ENGL 1110G, Area II General Education courses, Kinesiology courses, and Approved Electives must be completed with a grade of C- or better.
+ENGL 1110G/ENGL 1110H Composition I Honors , Area II General Education courses, Kinesiology courses, and Approved Electives must be completed with a grade of C- or better.

 With a concentration in Performance Psychology, students can also receive a Minor in Psychology.
 Official Minor documentation and verification of completion must be approved through the Department of Psychology.